 Bridge of Sighs (Ponte dei Sospiri)

 Bridge of Sighs connects Doge’s Palace with prisons.
 Back in the day, prisoners had to cross the bridge in order to get to their cells.
 On the way, they would have a glimpse of beautiful Venice through the windows and sigh.
-While inside Doge’s Palace, you’ll be able cross the bridge and see the exact view the prisoners so admired.
+While inside Doge’s Palace, you’ll be able to cross the bridge and see the exact view the prisoners so admired.

 From the outside, you can see the structure of the bridge itself.
 All you have to do is reach Riva degli Schiavoni (the waterfront) and cross Ponte della Paglia bridge.
 If you follow this itinerary, you’ll do exactly that while walking to have lunch.